 Usually ultrasonography and endoscopic retrograde cholangiopancreatography (ERCP)

 Imaging Imaging Tests of the Liver and Gallbladder Imaging is essential for accurately diagnosing biliary tract disorders and is important for detecting focal liver lesions (eg, abscess, tumor).
 It is limited in detecting and diagnosing diffuse... read more usually begins with ultrasonography, which is noninvasive and very accurate (> 95%).
 However, ERCP is usually necessary.
-ERCP provides the diagnosis, enables clinicians to take a sample for small-bowel biopsy for identification of the causative organism, and provides a therapeutic opportunity to relieve strictures.
+ERCP provides the diagnosis, enables clinicians to take a biliary and small bowel samples for identification of the causative organism, and provides a therapeutic opportunity to relieve strictures.
 CT and magnetic resonance cholangiopancreatography likely have supportive roles.

 Abnormal liver test Laboratory Tests of the Liver and Gallbladder Laboratory tests are generally effective for the following: Detecting hepatic dysfunction Assessing the severity of liver injury Monitoring the course of liver diseases and the response to treatment... read more results (especially a high alkaline phosphatase level) are consistent with cholestasis.